|

 Argentina

-This working Estancia is a 15,000-acre ranch with 900-head of cattle located in the Andean foothills - 45 miles from San Martin de los Andes.
+This working estancia is a 15,000-acre ranch supporting 900-head of cattle and is located in the beautiful Andean foothills just 45 miles from San Martin de los Andes.

-The landscape is made up of shrub covered hills, craggy rock outcrops, and wide-open water-meadows with the Lanin Volcano (13,000 ft.) and the Andes mountains as a backdrop.
+The landscape here is made up of shrub covered hills, craggy rock outcrops, and wide-open water-meadows with the snow peaked Lanin Volcano (13,000 ft.) and the stunning Andes mountains as a backdrop.

 |